help@cleanrecoverycenters.com

 3. Alcoholic cirrhosis.
 This happens when there is so much damage that healthy liver tissue is destroyed and replaced with scar tissue.
 When this occurs, people often develop kidney problems and other serious issues such as intestinal bleeding, liver cancer, and severe infections.Alcoholic Cirrhosis is almost always permanent, however, if you catch it before it leads to complete liver failure (provided you abstain from drinking) you can likely work with your doctor to manage the symptoms and keep the disease from progressing.

 Abstaining from alcohol goes a long way toward reversing or controlling liver damage.
 But even with this knowledge, stopping drinking can be a huge challenge and something you’d rather put off until later.
-Seeking treatment from a caring detox and recovery facility can help you overcome those hurdles more quickly so you can avoid doing further damage to your liver.
+Seeking treatment from a caring alcohol detox and recovery facility can help you overcome those hurdles more quickly so you can avoid doing further damage to your liver.

 How Dangerous Is Too Much Alcohol for the Liver (And How Much Is Too Much)?